CobayaSampler/cobaya/docs/input.rst

 Scripted input -- Python dictionaries
 -------------------------------------

-You can invoke cobaya directly from a Python interpreter or the Jupyter notebook.
-If you have saved the example above in a file named ``example_gaussian.yaml`` in Python's working directoy:
+You can invoke **cobaya** directly from a Python interpreter or the Jupyter notebook.
+If you have saved the example above in a file named ``example_gaussian.yaml`` in Python's working directory:

 .. code:: python